 The opening ceremony begins at 4pm.
 It may be possible to check in a few days earlier.

 We advise students to, if possible, arrive in Goa at least a few days before the training starts so they can acclimatize and 'settle in' before the training starts....extra nights can be booked directly with the venue and paid for on arrival.
 If there is no availability in the venue there are many options locally where one can stay until a room becomes available for you.

 Check out: Check out the day after the closing ceremony at 10am.

 We advise students to if possible extend their stay and leave a few days after the training finishes.
 Its a good idea to have a few days relaxing before heading back home or onto new journeys.

 Leaving on the night of the closing ceremony is also an option but not recommended... most people find they benefit from taking a few days of rest immediately after the training.

 GROUP MEALS included in the room price

 1.30pm Lunch & 7.15 pm Dinner

 There will be 2 days of purification where the menu will be just fruit throughout the day.
-Taking part in the fruit feasting is part of the teacher training program.
+Taking part is part of the teacher training program.
 If you prefer to have something else you can eat out or order separately in the venue public restaurant.

 Occasional morning pranayama practices on the beach, Goa, 2014